 A child is entitled to a full-time school place in the September following his/her 4th birthday.
 Applicants may defer entry to school up until compulsory school age i.e. the first day of term following the child's fifth birthday.
-Application should be made in the usual way and then the deferral is requested.
+Application is made in the usual way and then the deferral until January or April is requested.
 The place will then be held until the first day of the spring or summer term as applicable.
 Entry may not be deferred beyond compulsory school age or beyond the year for which the application has been made.
-Therefore applicants whose children have birthdays in the summer term may only defer until the 1st April 2020.
-Upon receipt of the offer of a place a parent should notify the school as soon as possible if they wish to defer until the spring or summer term.
+Therefore applicants whose children have birthdays in the summer term may only defer until the 1st April 2022.
+Upon receipt of the offer of a place a parent should notify St. Ignatius Primary School as soon as possible if they wish to defer until the spring or summer term.